LEGO/scala-cats-workshop/slides/part1-effects.md

 > The IO Monad for Scala

-Cats effect is both an *"interface"* and an *implementation* of referentially transparent effects in Scala.
+Cats effect is both an "*interface*" and an *implementation* of referentially transparent effects in Scala.

 ----